jaisharma10/Atlas---Autonomous-Robot-Project/README.md

 # ENPM809T - FinalChallenge

 As part of the ENPM809T - Autonomous Robots course, I built a robot that can autonomously complete an object detection and object retrieval task.
 This repository contains the Program Files associated with this project.
+The robot is named Atlas.

 A detailed overview of my semester-long journey can be found [here](https://www.youtube.com/watch?v=zvqpyTr6hrM), in my Project Video.

 ## Images

 #### The Robot

 <p align="center">
   <img src = "Images/IMG_1206.jpg" height = "320" >